manami-project/manami/README.md

 * Related anime finder
 * Suggestions to ignore anime
 * Find inconsistencies and automatically fix them
-  * Updated meta data in anime list entries
+  * Find updated meta data in animelist/watchlist/ignorelist entries and automatically fix them
-  * Updated meta data in in watch list and ignore list
+  * Find dead entries in animelist
-  * Dead entries in watch list and ignore list
+  * Find dead entries in watchlist/ignorelist and automatically remove them
 * No need to provide username or password
 * No installer, it's portable